DUznanski/vornmath/README.md

 ```

 Computes the argument or phase of a complex number, the angle the complex
 number makes with the positive real line.
+Also works on regular numbers and
+quaternions.

 #### `conj`